francede/Digit-Classifier/README.md

 The GUI is created with JavaFX.
 The project implements the MVC architectural pattern.
 The project is a Maven project.
 The required libraries are JavaFX, MySQLConnector and Hibernate.

-Yann LeCun and Corinna Cortes hold the copyright of MNIST database.
+Yann LeCun and Corinna Cortes holds the copyright of MNIST database.
 The IDX Image File Reader is based on a solution presented in [ Stackoverflow by RayDeeA](https://stackoverflow.com/questions/17279049/reading-a-idx-file-type-in-java "RayDeeA").

 No external APIs or frameworks are used for the neural network.
 The project was done as a school project in Metropolia UAS.